tkachukoleksii/tictactoe/README.md

 # tictactoe

-JavaScript game of Tic-Tac-Toe by Oleksii Tkachuk
+JavaScript game of Tic-Tac-Toe by Oleksii Tkachuk.

-First self-made thingy, no tutorials whatsoever.
+First self-made thingy, no tutorials whatsoever!